 What You Need to Know About Depression DURING Pregnancy

-Thanks to recent public health initiatives, most people are aware that postpartum depression can affect many women after the birth of a child.
-In general, somewhere between 15-20% of new mothers will develop this condition.
+It's widely reported that postpartum depression can affect many people after the birth of a child.
+In general, somewhere between 15-20% of new parents will develop this condition.

 Not everyone who feels sad or anxious during or after pregnancy has clinical depression or a psychiatric condition.
-Mood swings and fleeting, overwhelming emotions are expected during a time of surging hormones, physical changes, and the dramatic lifestyle changes that come with parenthood.
-If these symptoms are severe enough to disrupt your ability to function, however, perinatal depression or anxiety is likely to blame.
+Mood swings, worry, and overwhelming emotions are expected—especially during the surging hormones, physical changes, and dramatic lifestyle changes that come with parenthood.
+However, if these symptoms are severe enough to cause repetitive or intrusive thoughts and disrupt your ability to function and interact with others, perinatal depression or anxiety is likely to blame.

 - What if I drop him?